-Employer contributions are paid gross and, if they are treated by HM Revenue and Customs (HMRC) as an eligible expense, the employer will get full relief against Corporation Tax.
-Making pension contributions on behalf of employees has an additional tax advantage for the employer, as employers' pension contributions are not liable for National Insurance contributions.
+Employer contributions are paid gross and, if they are treated by HM Revenue & Customs (HMRC) as an eligible expense, the employer will get full relief against Corporation Tax.
+Making pension contributions on behalf of employees has an additional tax advantage for the employer, as employers' pension contributions are not liable for NICs.